 - Wi-Fi: Free throughout for all guests.

-- Parking: There is abundant free and secure parking on-site, but think long and hard before driving anywhere in Bali.
+- Parking: There is abundant free and secure parking, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.